New Coverholder Applications

 Coverholder Undertaking

 Lloyd's requires all coverholders to sign an undertaking, which reflects the coverholder's relationship with Lloyd's.
-The undertaking sets out, in clear terms, what Lloyd's expects of coverholders when they deal with their customers, clients, Lloyd's brokers, managing agents and Lloyd's.
+The undertaking sets out, in clear terms, what Lloyd's expects of coverholders when they deal with their customers, clients, brokers, managing agents and Lloyd's.
 The undertaking is designed to formalise the high standards demonstrated by and expected of all coverholders at Lloyd's.
 The coverholder undertaking forms part of Lloyd's delegated underwriting requirements.

 By signing the undertaking, the applicant agrees to act in line with the terms of its binding authority and any local requirements of the territory in which it is based or in which it will trade, provide services or do business.